 ULI Toronto curates opportunities for our members to be challenged and provide forums for discussions and debate around difficult city building issues and the responsible use of land.

 ULI Toronto organizes and curates more than 75 events and programs annually including panels, tours, workshops, city exchanges, networking events and symposiums.
 Our programming is conceived through the lenses of mobility, technology and placemaking.

 As one of the largest district councils and part of a global network with over 40,000 members, ULI Toronto brings together industry leaders and emerging leaders from across the region and around the world to share their experiences and insight.

 ULI Toronto inspires local communities and the next generation of city builders through research, mentorship programs, leadership training and high school programs.

-ULI Toronto celebrates the achievements of their members and the Greater Toronto Horseshoe Area into order to elevate Toronto’s global presence and influence in around the world.
+ULI Toronto celebrates the achievements of their members and the Greater Toronto Horseshoe Area in order to elevate Toronto’s global presence and influence around the world.
 We host local social and networking events to foster professional collaboration as well as friendships.

 For more information please call (647) 258-0017 or email firstname.lastname@example.org

 Richard Joy is the Executive Director of ULI Toronto.
 Since his arrival as the first full-time Executive Director in 2014 the organization has doubled its membership and its staff and significantly increased it’s brand recognition throughout the Greater Golden Horseshoe.

 Key initiatives that Richard has implemented include the Urban Leadership Program, Urban Plan Program, Meet The Chiefs dinner and two regional Symposiums.
 Prior to joining ULI, Richard served as the Vice President Policy and Government Relations at the Toronto Region Board of Trade as Director of Municipal Affairs and Ontario (Provincial Affairs) at Global Public Affairs, a leading Canadian Government Relations firm.